 Job Shadow Day is an opportunity for students to learn about the aviation industry and its career possibilities while experiencing the workplace.
+LAWA hosts a group of students and introduce them to the airport and the career possibilities in aviation.
 Each student shadows an airport employee throughout the day to witness the individual's daily work activities.
-As a member of the Inglewood/Airport Area Chamber of Commerce, LAX participates in the annual event and hosts a group of students by introducing them to the airport and the career possibilities in aviation.
+In 2011, LAWA coordinated with the Monroe Middle School Honor Society from the Inglewood Unified School District to host Job Shadow Day for approximately 25 students.

 The "Flight Path Flyer" flight simulation program offers basic flying skills and operating techniques on flight simulators for six-Saturday sessions at the Flight Path Museum at LAX.
 This community-educational based program is free and offered three times per year aimed at novice students, ranging from middle school to senior citizens.
+Approximately 20 students participated in the Fall 2011 class.